CPK Insurance

 How to Buy Inland Marine Insurance

 The Illinois Department of Insurance regulates the market, so your policy should be reviewed for clear schedules, valuation methods, and endorsement language.
 Coverage requirements may vary by industry and business size, so buyers should be ready to explain where property is used, how often it moves, and whether it is kept in temporary storage or at job sites.
-If you need a quote in Illinois, expect the carrier or agent to ask for item descriptions, values, locations served, loss history, and details about transport or storage practices.
+If you need a quote in Illinois, expect the carrier or licensed insurance professional to ask for item descriptions, values, locations served, loss history, and details about transport or storage practices.

 How to Save on Inland Marine Insurance